 What’s happening in 2025?

-The government announced changes to the Minimum Energy Efficiency Standards for England and Wales, proposing that all rental properties have an EPC rating of C or higher by 2025.
-The rollout will start with tenancies before becoming a requirement for all tenancies (new and existing) by 2028.
+The government announced changes to the Minimum Energy Efficiency Standards for England and Wales, proposing that all rental properties must have an EPC rating of C or higher prior to a new tenancy as of 1st April 2025.
+There will be 'compliance window' during which landlords must make improvements before the new higher minimum threshold is applied all tenancies (both new and existing) from 1st April 2028.
 Landlords who fail to comply face penalties between £5,000 and £30,000.

 Why is the change coming into effect?